What Is Farmhouse Décor?

 Farmhouses made their way into the rest of the world from England in the mid-1700s.
 They were largely wooden structures.
 This was also a time where textured fabric and neutral colours were quite trendy.
-While looking for décor that gives a farmhouse feel you will want to incorporate these elements while also adding modern features to suit current times.
+While looking for décor that gives a farmhouse feel you will want to incorporate these elements while also adding modern features like modern blinds to suit current times.

 That being said, it is highly recommended that you start with window treatments.
 Window treatments control the light, privacy and temperature of a home while also adding aesthetic appeal to a room.
 Given the implications of these features, window treatments have a massive impact on the look of a room.
 This is why you can start with looking for window treatments for your farmhouse, gauge the look and feel and model the rest of the house around this look.
 Fortunately, window treatments are versatile and have adapted to fit the needs of every kind of home, ensuring that you don’t have to look too far for your ideal window treatment.

 Window treatments that can help give a farmhouse feel

 - Sheer curtains – A key component or reason why farmhouses are known to be warm and welcoming is because of the soothing brightness that engulfs a home.
 You would want a light brightness and breeze in your home as opposed to over exposure of your home to sunlight which can make your rooms hot and cause glare too.
 In light of this, sheer curtains are one of the best options you have at your disposal.
 They have a neutral translucent color and a soft texture that allows a light breeze and filters the sunlight to give your rooms a modest brightness.